calliem/voogasalad_ProtectedTower/DESIGN.md

-Add a tower:
+Add a tower to the authoring environment:

 public class TowerEditor {

+String
+/*adds a Map<String, Object> to the List<Map<String, Object>> contained in InstanceManager which represents all the parts the user has created that are part of his game.
+The keys of the map are obtained from the properties file mapping game part to list of parameters, and the data in the map is the default data for each parameter. */

-//adds a Map<String, Object> to the List<Map<String, Ob InstanceManager.addPart(String partName)
+InstanceManager.addPart(String partName)
     String[] parameters = instanceManager.getParameters(“tower”);
 Sprite newTower = instanceManager.createSprite(parameters);